 “This is an undiscovered gem!” exclaimed Gail while out trail riding Los Flores Ranch for the first time.
-360-degree vista views, oak-studded hillsides, wildflowers, wildlife and a wonderful cooling ocean breeze at the top of the ridge encapsulate Los Flores Ranch, a wondrous trail riding experience.
+360-degree vista views, oak-studded hillsides, wildflowers, wildlife and a wonderful cooling ocean breeze at the top of the ridge encapsulate Los Flores Ranch, all create a wondrous trail riding experience.

 Many hours and care have gone into developing the multi-use trail network of the 1,778 acre Los Flores Ranch.
 Park staff plus a core of volunteers create and maintain the trails.
 The trail network has expanded over the years and now encompasses over 14 miles of inter-connecting trails and loops just waiting to be explored.
 New trail connections are being worked on frequently.

 Los Flores Ranch Park is located off the 101 freeway just south of Santa Maria.
 This makes it easily accessible to south county San Luis Obispo residents and northern Santa Barbara county residents.

 First-time visitors are required to register and attend an orientation so they can learn how to ride with bikers and hikers.
 Every rider must check-in at the Visitor Center and pay the minimal entrance fee which is currently set at $3.75/adult.
 Riders 15 years of age and under are free.
 Riders will be told whether bikers or hikers are out on the trails so they can be prepared.